dwangnu/AptaZ/README.md

 •	Deposit the reference (unsort) txt file in any folders other than the SORTED samples.

-•	Run ‘Z_score_calculation.m’, follow the instructions and select the reference file in txt format and the folder containing the txt files of SORTED samples.
+•	Run ‘Z_score_calculation_fast.m’, follow the instructions and select the reference file in txt format and the folder containing the txt files of SORTED samples.

 The code will create a new folder named ‘Z-results’ under the current location ‘Z_score_caultion.m’ and store the calculated Z scores per condition there in the format of mat